schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

 ##### Random factors

 Fish were repeatedly sampled over four different temperatures, therefore repeated sampling needs to be accounted for.
 To do this random factors will be included within the model.
 There are a number of options that can be used for random factors including 1) accounting for repeated sampling of individuals, 2) accounting for repeated sampling of individuals nested within population, 3) account for repeated sampling of individuals and populations without nesting.
-All three models will be run a compaired.
+All three models will be run a compared.

 ###### random factor models